DNA Testing Frequently Asked Questions

 There are some circumstances where consent is not possible, such as when testing children and the deceased.
 However, relevant consent can be given by other related individuals such as parents and next of kin.

-There are some authorities that are except from the Human Tissue Act (see above) but these do not include companies offering DNA testing to the general public.
+There are some authorities that are exempt from the Human Tissue Act (see above) but these do not include companies offering DNA testing to the general public.
 It is always important to provide the consent of everybody being tested when possible and ‘qualifying’ consent when it is not.

 What if the person is deceased or unavailable for testing?